HiveTrust · A2A Settlement Architecture

 x402 · Coinbase

-HTTP 402 Payment Required as a machine-native payment protocol.
-Agents read the 402 header, construct the payment, and settle — no browser, no human, no redirect.
+HTTP 402 Payment Required works here as a payment protocol built for machines.
+Agents read the 402 header, put together the payment, and settle it.
+No browser, no human, no redirect.

 Protocol: HTTP/1.1 402 Payment Required